menchelab/UI_Module/README.md

 ## **Tutorial 2: Creating custom User Interfaces**

+The User Interface in the virtual reality module is a website made with jQuery.
+In this tutorial you will learn how to make UI elements like buttons or dropdown lists and how to communicate with the VR and DataServer Modules.
+Basic JavaScript and HTML skills required.

+- in [Visual Studio Code](https://code.visualstudio.com/) (or the texteditor of your choice) File -> Open Folder -> navigate to your UIServer Folder

 ## **Tutorial 3: Creating a route on the backend**

+Basic Python knowledge required.

 ## Csv file formats ##